tymyrddin/purple/source/docs/social-engineering/why-simulations-fail.md

 Meanwhile, real campaigns have moved on.
 QR codes embedded in PDFs evade URL scanning entirely.
 Credential harvesting pages sit on legitimate Microsoft infrastructure, blending into trusted domains.
 Adversary-in-the-middle proxies capture session tokens after MFA completes, rendering the second factor largely decorative.
-If your simulations do not use these techniques, they are not preparing people for what is actually arriving.
+Simulations that do not use these techniques are not preparing people for what is actually arriving.

-## The mismatch between what you test and what you defend
+## The mismatch between what gets tested and what gets defended

-A simulation designed to bypass email filters in order to guarantee delivery is not testing your security posture.
+A simulation designed to bypass email filters in order to guarantee delivery is not testing security posture.
 It is testing whether people click links in a vacuum.

 Phishing is a system problem: detection, reporting, and response are interconnected.
 If a simulation does not